zahiruliman/llm-prompt-training/training-materials/06_technique_reverse_engineering.md

 **From a Technical Perspective:** Different government agencies and ministries have established documentation standards that must be followed precisely.
 Rather than trying to describe these complex formatting requirements in words, we can provide actual examples.
 The AI analyzes the structural patterns, heading hierarchies, table formats, and language conventions to create new documents that maintain institutional consistency.

-**From a Practical Perspective:** Analysts and project managers often need to create new documents (e.g., an **SKB**) that must match the look and feel of existing documents from their ministry or department.
+**From a Practical Perspective:** Analysts and project managers often need to create new documents (e.g., an **BRS**) that must match the look and feel of existing documents from their ministry or department.
 Describing this style manually is nearly impossible.
 This technique allows you to say, "Here is how our ministry formats official documents.
-Now, take my raw notes and create a new SKB that follows this exact professional standard."
+Now, take my raw notes and create a new BRS that follows this exact professional standard."

 ### **The Professional Style Replication Process**